davidservose/urlshortener/README.md

 The data storage layer is a sqllite database accessed through sqlalchemy to demonstrate data access patterns, persistence, and modularity.

-The hash function is `Adler32`, which was chosen for it's short hash values of the size of an integer, as well as it's

 ## Future Work

 ### Additional features (Recommended for being considered a production service)